How you can help

 Make sure your cat is desexed, microchipped and registered in Dogs and Cats Online.
 It should be appropriately identified with a collar and tag.

 Many adult cats taken to shelters are obviously owned, but without identification can’t be reunited with their owners.

 Undesexed cats can quickly contribute to the unowned and feral cat populations.
 Ask your vet about early-age desexing to prevent unexpected litters.

 It is illegal to seize or detain a cat that is identified with a collar and owner’s details or microchip.
 If you do, you must safely release it immediately in the area it was detained.
-If you do trap an unidentified cats you must surrender it to the RSPCA, the Animal Welfare League or a willing vet within 12 hours of capture.
+If you do trap an unidentified cats you must surrender it to the RSPCA, the Animal Welfare League or a registered veterinary surgeon within 12 hours of capture.
 Your local council may have a facility in your area for surrendering trapped cats.